 Cabins and lodges accommodate guests throughout West Virginia but are most frequently found near state parks and vacation destinations.
 Fishing cabins along its rivers and hunting cabins among its forests are as popular as romantic winter and summer lodging alternatives.

-Country inns and bed-and-breakfasts are popular throughout most of rural West Virginia and are most common in communities near its resorts, national parks, and vacation areas.
+Country Inns and bed-and-breakfasts are popular throughout most of rural West Virginia and are most common in communities near its resorts, national parks, and vacation areas.
 Bed-and breakfast lodging is also common in large and small towns with historical districts.

 Camping in West Virginia is a popular pastime and form of primitive lodging in all but the coldest months.
 State parks and national parks and forests in West Virginia are renown for providing exemplary campgrounds, and private campgrounds rate among the best in the U.S.

-Help build our guide to lodging.
+Help build our guide to lodging in West Virginia.